marove2000/RoboRobin/README.md

 ### Copyright and Authorship

 - Board: [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) - [Timo from blinkyparts.com](https://shop.blinkyparts.com)
-- Axolotl SVG [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) - [Robot by iconcheese from thenounproject.com](https://thenounproject.com/icon/robot-1159392/) (We bought a licence, you should also honour the author.)
+- Robot SVG [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) - [Robot by iconcheese from thenounproject.com](https://thenounproject.com/icon/robot-1159392/) (We bought a licence, you should also honour the author.)

 ### Buy Soldering Kits
 If you want to buy the parts and PCB for a soldering kit you can find everything here: [shop.blinkyparts.com](https://shop.blinkyparts.com/)